mautic/mautic-zapier/README.md

 ### 5. Map fields

 Now map the Mautic fields to the fields of the other app.
-In the image bellow is an example of mapping Mautic fields from Mautic's New Form Entry Trigger to GMail's Send Email Action.
+In the image below is an example of mapping Mautic fields from Mautic's New Form Entry Trigger to GMail's Send Email Action.

 ![Map fields](https://www.mautic.org/wp-content/uploads/2018/02/map-fields.png)

 That's it!
-Now if some contact submits a Mautic form the contact gets email.
-Alright, I hear you.
-Mautic can do that on its own.
-But you get the idea.
+Now if a contact submits a Mautic form the contact gets an email.
+Okay, so Mautic can do that on its own, but you get the general idea.

-## How does it all work
+## How does this work

-This happens hen you create a new action or trigger at Zapier.
+This happens when you create a new action or trigger at Zapier.

 1. Zapier creates a new webhook via Mautic API at your Mautic instance specifically for this one Zap.
 Mautic will then send all events related to the trigger or action type to Zapier.
 2. Zapier lets you map Mautic fields to the fields of the integration you want to connect to Mautic.
-3. Once you make your Zap active.
-Mautic will start receiving data in case of actions and sending data in case of triggers.
+3. Once you make your Zap active Mautic will start receiving data (in the case of actions) and sending data (in the case of triggers).

 ## Development

 This Zapier integration is developed as an open source project at https://github.com/mautic/mautic-zapier.
 There is no need to push this integration to Zapier.
-It's already there and new version deployments are handled by Mautic Core Team.
+It already exists and new version deployments are handled by Mautic core team.

 If you'd like to help with development, read the [Zapier tutorial](https://github.com/zapier/zapier-platform-cli/wiki/Tutorial) and install all requirements.
 Then: